-You can have 1001 day trading rules.
-But you cannot remember them, and will not adhere to them.
-The result is chaos and a trigger-happy day trader.
+You can have 1001 day trading rules that you cannot remember.
+And no one follows rules that they don’t recall.
+The result is chaos, and you end up as a trigger-happy day trader.

 Day Trading Rules Before You Even Start

-1. Day trading is a not a form of investment.
+1. Day trading is not a form of investment.

 Day trading is not a form of investment.
 It is not part of the stock/bond portfolio that you have for retirement.